-R402.2.Reserved.
+R402.2.11 Reserved.

-R402.2.Masonry veneer.
-Insulation shall not be required on the horizontal portion of the foundation that supports a masonry veneer.R402.3 Fenestration (Prescriptive).
+R402.2.12 Masonry veneer.
+Insulation shall not be required on the horizontal portion of the foundation that supports a masonry veneer.

+R402.2.13 Reserved.

+R402.3 Fenestration (Prescriptive).
 In addition to the requirements of Section R402, fenestration shall comply with Sections R402.3.1 through R402.3.6.

 R402.3.1 U-factor.
 An area-weighted average of fenestration products shall be permitted to satisfy the U-factor requirements.

 R402.3.2 Glazed fenestration SHGC.
 An area-weighted average of fenestration products more than 50 percent glazed shall be permitted to satisfy the SHGC requirements.

+Dynamic glazing shall be permitted to satisfy the SHGC requirements of Table R402.1.2 provided the ratio of the higher to lower labeled SHGC is greater than or equal to 2.4, and the dynamic glazing is automatically controlled to modulate the amount of solar gain into the space in multiple steps.
+Dynamic glazing shall be considered separately from other fenestration, and area-weighted averaging with other fenestration that is not dynamic glazing shall not be permitted.

+Exception: Dynamic glazing is not required to comply with this section when both the lower and higher labeled SHGC already comply with the requirements of Table R402.1.2.

 R402.3.3 Glazed fenestration exemption.
-Up to 15 square feet (1.4 m2) of glazed fenestration per dwelling unit shall be permitted to be exempt from U-factor and SHGC requirements in Section R402.1..
-This exemption shall not apply to the U-factor alternative approach in Section R402.1.and the total UA alternative in Section R402.1..
+Up to 15 square feet (1.4 m2) of glazed fenestration per dwelling unit shall be permitted to be exempt from U-factor and SHGC requirements in Section R402.1.2.
+This exemption shall not apply to the U-factor alternative approach in Section R402.1.4 and the total UA alternative in Section R402.1.5.